mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/rbac/index.md

 | traefik           | opsportal-traefik-edit       | /ops/portal/traefik/*      | read, edit          |
 | traefik           | opsportal-traefik-admin      | /ops/portal/traefik/*      | read, edit, delete  |

- This section will provide a few examples of binding subjects to the default roles defined for the operations portal endpoints.
+ This section provides a few examples of binding subjects to the default roles defined for the operations portal endpoints.

 ### Examples
 To grant the user `marry@example.com` administrative access to all operations portal resources, bind the user to the `opsportal-admin` role: